khoih-prog/AsyncMQTT_Generic/README.md

 Another way to install is to:

 1. Navigate to [**AsyncMQTT_Generic**](https://github.com/khoih-prog/AsyncMQTT_Generic) page.
-2. Download the latest release `AsyncMQTT_Generic-master.zip`.
+2. Download the latest release `AsyncMQTT_Generic-main.zip`.
-3. Extract the zip file to `AsyncMQTT_Generic-master` directory
+3. Extract the zip file to `AsyncMQTT_Generic-main` directory
-4. Copy whole `AsyncMQTT_Generic-master` folder to Arduino libraries' directory such as `~/Arduino/libraries/`.
+4. Copy whole `AsyncMQTT_Generic-main` folder to Arduino libraries' directory such as `~/Arduino/libraries/`.

 ### VS Code & PlatformIO: